 Here is that post.
 I hope you enjoy it.

 I wrote John Wayne’s obituary for the Chicago Tribune in 1979.
 At the time, I was the newspaper’s West Coast Bureau Chief, and the “Duke” had just passed away at age 72 from stomach cancer.

 There are so many unforgettable Wayne films that I can name from the 200 or so he made.
-There is 1948’s “Red River” about the first cattle drive from Texas to Kansas along the Chisholm Trail.
-There was 1949’s “The Sands of Iwo Jima” in which he plays tough and demanding Sergeant John M. Stryker, and there is 1952’s “The Quiet Man,” in which he plays an Irish-born American and former heavyweight boxer who travels to Ireland in the 1920s to buy his family’s old farm.
+There is 1948’s “Red River,” which is about the first cattle drive from Texas to Kansas along the Chisholm Trail.
+There was 1949’s “The Sands of Iwo Jima,” in which he plays tough and demanding Sergeant John M. Stryker, and there is 1952’s “The Quiet Man,” in which he plays an Irish-born American and former heavyweight boxer who travels to Ireland in the 1920s to buy his family’s old farm.